-Storm restoration in Martinsville
+Storm damage restoration in Martinsville

 Martinsville is a small city in Clark County along the Indiana border in southeastern Illinois, where the Embarras and Wabash river systems bracket the county and make flooding the most economically consequential hazard on record - the June 2008 flood triggered a gubernatorial disaster declaration specifically naming Clark County after levee failures put more than 10,000 acres underwater.
 Tornado risk is real too, with a confirmed EF2 near the Oilfield community as recently as April 2025.
 Storm Damage 911 gives Martinsville homeowners a direct path to vetted, licensed local contractors who will start with a free damage assessment.